BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 > Procedures are shared across the entire Osiris story, so you can use procedures defined in other scripts / goals, but you also need to choose a unique name for your own procedures.
 {.is-info}

-One powerful feature of procedures is that we can have multiple versions of them just like we can have multiple rules triggered by an event.
+One powerful feature of procedures is that we can have multiple versions of them just like we can have multiple rules triggered by an event or to evaluate a custom query.
 For example, we can define two different versions of `PROC_MyProc` here:

 ```
 PROC